fadhli-atarita/HySIMU/README.md

 Outputs
 --------
 - A spectral distribution map (if "random") as a compressed npy.gzip file.
+- A synthetic surface reflectance datacube as a compressed npy.gzip file.
 - A spectral endmember spectra, names and ids (if "random") or a resampled spectra to the output/sensor resolution (if spectra endmembers are an input file).